 How to Uninstall Bloatware – Windows 10

-Did you know that removing bloatware from Windows 10 is not as difficult as you think?
+Did you know removing bloatware from Windows 10 is not as complicated as you think?
 You can remove it through regular uninstallation steps.
-Although it’s not the same for all, still certain apps like Money, News, and Sports that hog the startup menu can be removed by simple uninstallation.
+Although the method varies from application to application, certain apps like Money, News, and Sports that hog the startup menu can be removed by simple uninstallation.

-To remove them, you need to find the application right-click > Uninstall.
+You need to find the application > right-click > Uninstall to remove them.

-However, there are cases when the uninstall button isn’t there.
-This is when you need to use the DISM and PowerShell commands.
+However, when you cannot find the uninstall button, use the DISM and PowerShell commands.

 Read Here- How to Spot and Protect Yourself from Fake Antivirus Software